cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 {% gist cclow/44ac8952fcc2416197f62ae963c9797e sut.component.spec.ts %}

-The test code reaches into the component to modify the value of `title`.
+The test code reaches into the component to modify the value of `title` as you would find in most tutorials.
-This is problematic in a few ways.
+This is problematic in at least a couple of ways.

 #### Problem 1: The test is fragile, and can break even when the implementation is correct.